ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_security_policy/guide.en-gb.md

 > [!primary]
 >
-> If you do not see the `More`{.action} tab appear in the control panel of your `Emails`{.action} offer, this means that you are on a historical MXplan offer.
+> If you do not see the `More`{.action} tab appear in the control panel of your `Emails`{.action} service, this means that you are on a legacy MXplan offer.
 There is no security policy management on the legacy MXplan solution.

 Continue to the aspect(s) you want to modify.